ocaml-ppx/ppxlib/README.md

 dune will automatically build a static driver including all these rewriters.
-Note the `ppxlib.runner` at the end of the list, it will still work if you don't put but some specific features of `ppxlib_base` won't be available.
+Note the `ppxlib.runner` at the end of the list, it will still work if you don't put but some specific features of `ppxlib` won't be available.

 If you are not using dune, you can build a custom driver yourself using ocamlfind.